 A Neteller works just fine.
 Banks will likely accept the check because casinos do not print letterheads on checks.
 The winnings come in the form of a generic money check.

-- Q If I try to cash my check from online gambling at the bank, will that get me in legal trouble?
-Will problems with the IRS?
+- Q If I try to cash my online gambling check at the bank, will that get me into legal trouble?
+Will I have problems with the IRS?